The primary objective of this project is to support the development and growth of the early childhood education and care workforce.

 Functional analysis

-Our Functional Analysis Report used in-depth research to provides a clear and detailed overview of the roles, functions, and skills required in the early childhood education and care sector.
+Our Functional Analysis Report used in-depth research to provide a clear and detailed overview of the roles, functions, and skills required in the early childhood education and care sector.
+We are committed to developing training products that meet industry standards and contribute to improving workforce readiness by identifying gaps and opportunities in skills development.
+The report outlines key competencies needed to meet industry demands and supports workforce development by exploring nationally endorsed training pathways.

 Methodology